TDStrasser/KookaBlockly-Reference/docs/source/control.rst

    For MicroPython on micro-computers, the **epoch time** is 2000-01-01 00:00:00.

    **epoch time** should not be confused with the **default time** set on the Kookaberry's internal real-time-clock (RTC), which is 2015-01-01 00:00:00.
-   Using KookaBlockly, however, the Kookaberry's internal RTC will be synchronised with the time on the PC it is tethered to using its USB connection.
+   Using **KookaBlockly**, however, the Kookaberry's internal RTC will be synchronised with the time on the PC it is tethered to using its USB connection.